 Trustees are supposed to act as impartial administrators in nonjudicial foreclosures.
 The trustee isn't supposed to advocate for either side and generally must use diligence and fairness when conducting the foreclosure.

-But because the lender usually chooses the trustee, who might also be affiliated with the lender or the lender's attorney, trustees often have a financial incentive to represent the lender's interests in a foreclosure.
+But because the lender usually chooses the trustee, who might also be affiliated with the lender or the lender's attorney, trustees often have a financial incentive to favor the lender's interests (or at least lean that way) in a foreclosure.

 Keep in mind that any given foreclosure or legal situation has many potential claims and defenses.
-A lawyer can tell you all possible defenses that might be available in your particular situation.
+A lawyer can tell you about possible foreclosure defenses that might be available in your particular situation.